STOCKS NEWS EUROPE-UK small caps up 0.3 pct at midday

-The FTSE Small Cap index adds 0.3 percent by midday, outperforming diminishing gains by the blue chips , up 0.2 percent, while the mid caps are down 0.2 percent.
+The FTSE Small Cap index adds 0.3 percent by midday, outperforming weaker showings by both the blue chips and the mid caps, down 0.1 percent and 0.4 percent respectively.

-Dechra Pharma firms 3.9 percent as the drugs firm says, in an interim management statement (IMS), that revenue in the first quarter of the current year is 7.7 percent ahead of the same period last year.
+Ruspetro jumps 12.5 percent as Renaissance Capital starts coverage of the Russian-focused oil producer with a "buy" rating and price target of 750 pence following the firm's recent London float after an IPO priced at 134 pence a share on Jan 19.

-"Forecast risk is reducing and we remain of the view that the valuation doesn't fully capture Dechra's ability to deliver double-digit EPS growth despite the macro headwinds," Investec Securities says in a note, keeping its "buy" rating and 544 pence target price on the stock.
+"We expect a number of catalysts to de-risk RusPetro's field development and improve liquidity.
+Specifically, we highlight the FTSE 250 Index re-weight on 7 March, monthly operational updates starting in April, a D&M reserves update in 2Q12, the pipeline completion in 2Q12 and debt restructuring with Sberbank," Renaissance says in a note.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net